 The Key to Successful Lab Relocation

-When life science companies or academic investigators decide to move to new premises, their immediate reaction can often be one of stress and concern about how to transport valuable biological collections, lab animals, lab chemicals and high-value equipment.
-In many cases, moving biological material in controlled environments will be under strict regulatory scrutiny.
+When life science companies or academic investigators must move a laboratory to a new location, their immediate reaction can often be stress and concern about how to transport valuable biological collections, lab animals, chemicals, and high-value equipment.

-The priority in any lab relocation is to maintain the integrity of biological material.
-This requires careful planning and in-depth knowledge of regulatory compliance, the complexity of maintaining controlled temperature environments, and sample transport security.
-Most life science organizations choose to partner with an experienced lab relocation service provider to ensure the quality of their samples and reagents are maintained throughout the move.
+The priority of any lab relocation is to uphold the integrity of biological material.
+This requires careful planning to maintain regulatory compliance, controlled-temperature environments, and sample transport security.
+Most life science organizations partner with an experienced lab relocation service provider to ensure the quality of samples and reagents are preserved throughout the move.

 Frozen Sample Transport

-Many biological collections are irreplaceable2.
-Loss of biological samples can be very costly.
-The Center for Disease Control and Prevention (CDC) estimates that cold-chain failures in vaccine transport alone cost almost $300 million dollars a year3.
+Many biological collections are irreplaceable.
+Loss of biological samples can be costly.
+The Center for Disease Control and Prevention (CDC) estimates cold-chain failures in vaccine transport cost almost $300 million a year.

-The most important part of sample transport is to maintain sample integrity by preventing temperature-cycling.
-Temperature incursions above -80°C can adversely affect biological sample quality, especially if storing long-term4-6.
+The most important part of sample transport is to maintain sample integrity by preventing temperature cycling, because temperature incursions above -80°C can adversely affect biological sample quality.

-To avoid this, make sure all freezers used when transporting frozen samples are maintained according to manufacturer guidelines and have been validated and qualified.
-It is even more important to have back-up redundancies in case of freezer failure.
-These should include back-up freezers, back-up generators and liquid nitrogen units onboard each truck.
+To avoid this, make sure all freezers used when transporting frozen samples are maintained according to manufacturer guidelines.
+They should be validated and qualified.
+It is even more important to have back-up redundancies in case of freezer failure – back-up freezers, back-up generators, and liquid nitrogen on each truck.

 Lab Animal Transport

-Lab animal studies look at the physiological and behavioral differences between treatment groups, as well as any changes in gene and protein expression or localization.
-The stress of a move can alter all of these parameters.
-Moreover, regulatory and ethical guidelines require that steps are taken to minimize any stress on lab animals during transport7.
+Lab animal studies look at the physiological and behavioral differences between treatment groups as well as any changes in gene and protein expression or localization.
+The stress of a move can alter these parameters.
+Moreover, regulatory and ethical guidelines require that steps are taken to minimize any stress on lab animals during a move.

 The transport environments are tailored to the specific needs of the lab animals.
-At a minimum, the transport environment should be clean and temperature controlled and designed to minimize noise, stops and transport time8.
+At a minimum, the environment should be clean, temperature-controlled – and designed to minimize noise, stops, and transport time.

 Regulated Chemical Transport

-Many of the chemicals commonly used in labs are classified as hazardous materials and are subject to regulation by the Environmental Protection Agency (EPA) and the US Department of Transportation (USDOT)9.
-Under the Hazardous Materials Transportation Act (HTMA), there are rules on how to label, package and transport lab chemicals.
-Most American states require that drivers carrying hazardous materials have a license to do so.
+Many of the chemicals commonly used in labs are classified as hazardous materials and are subject to regulation by the Environmental Protection Agency (EPA) and the US Department of Transportation (USDOT).
+The Hazardous Materials Transportation Act (HTMA) outlines how to label, package, and transport lab chemicals.
+Most states require drivers carrying hazardous materials to have a license to do so.
 If transporting across several states, this can involve a lot of paperwork.
-Everyone who transports hazardous chemicals is also legally required to have undergone the appropriate training.
-Bearing all this in mind, it is usually most efficient to partner with an experienced relocation service provider.
+Everyone who transports hazardous chemicals is also legally required to undergo appropriate training.

-Brooks Life Sciences’ has highly specialized cold-chain logistics and relocation teams who transport samples for all types of biopharmaceutical companies, laboratories and research institutions.
-We work with each client to tailor our systems to individual needs and make sure the move is as time efficient and cost-effective as possible while maintaining the integrity of your frozen collections.
+Brooks Life Sciences’ has highly specialized cold-chain logistics and relocation teams who transport samples for biopharmaceutical companies, laboratories, and research institutions.
+We work with each client to tailor our systems to exacting needs.
+We make sure the move is efficient and cost-effective – while maintaining the integrity of frozen collections.

-Our experts are IATA and USDOT trained and certified in logistics and packaging.
-We follow best practices and are fully compliant with Federal and State regulations.
+Our experts are IATA and USDOT trained and certified in logistics and packaging, and we are fully compliant with federal and state regulations.

-We can provide controlled temperature environments ranging from ambient to -190°C and have multiple redundancies in place including back-up freezers, diesel-powered generators, and liquid nitrogen supply on trucks during transit.
+We can provide temperature-controlled environments ranging from ambient to -190°C and have multiple redundancies on trucks during transit that include back-up freezers, diesel-powered generators, and liquid nitrogen supply.
 We also have regulatory-compliant temperature monitoring and alarmed security.

-For more information or to request a quote, contact an expert today.
+For more information or to request a quote – click here.